errorC003C004/Simply_Optimized/README.md

 -- error_whitelist add/remove (Remove/Add Whitelist to user)

--- error_immortal user opt:on/off/toggle (Gives a user immortality/user doesnt go below one heart)
+-- error_immortal user opt:on/off/toggle (Gives a user immortality/user doesn't go below one heart)

 -- error_boom range opt:size (Explodes like a gun, default size is 4)

 -- error_tp (Makes user teleport to where they look)

+-- error_armorbypass list|Player opt:on/off/toggle (Bypasses Damage Debugs in Armor for Attacker)

+-- error_dupe opt:Player (Doubles Item in Users' Main Hand)

 **ANYONE CAN RUN**